What is WastedLocker?

 THE FILE IS ENCRYPTED WITH THE FOLLOWING KEY:

-Screenshot of the ransom note created by another variant of WastedLocker ransomware ("[original_filename].rlhwasted"):
+Screenshot of the ransom message created by another variant of WastedLocker ransomware ("[original_filename].rlhwasted"):

 Text presented in this file: